 Getting Started

-Create a store directory inside of the src directory.
-Next, define the action types and action creators:
+directory.
+Next, define the action types

 src/store/actions.js